project-koku/koku-metrics-operator/docs/csv-description.md

   * `prometheus_config`:
     * `collect_previous_data: true` -> Toggle for collecting all available data in Prometheus **upon KokuMetricsConfig creation** (This parameter will start to appear in KokuMetricsConfigs that were created prior to v2.0.0 but will not have any effect unless the KokuMetricsConfig is deleted and recreated).
 The default is `true`.
 The operator will first look for a `retention` period in the `cluster-monitoring-config` ConfigMap in the `openshift-monitoring` namespace and gather data over this time period up to a maximum of 90 days.
 If this configuration is not set, the default is 14 days.
 (New in v2.0.0)
     * `disable_metrics_collection_cost_management: false` -> Toggle for disabling the collection of metrics for Cost Management.
 The default is false.
 (New in v2.0.0)
-    * `disable_metrics_collection_resource_optimization: true` -> Toggle for disabling the collection of metrics for Resource Optimization.
-The default is true.
+    * `disable_metrics_collection_resource_optimization: false` -> Toggle for disabling the collection of metrics for Resource Optimization.
+The default is false.
 (New in v2.0.0)
     * `context_timeout: 120` -> The time in seconds before Prometheus queries timeout due to exceeding context timeout.
 The default is 120, with a minimum of 10 and maximum of 180.
   * `source`:
     * `name: INSERT_SOURCE_NAME` -> The name of the Source the operator will create in `console.redhat.com`.
 The default is `INSERT_SOURCE_NAME` which is a placeholder.